supertedai/energyflow-cosmology/methodology/README.md

 # **EFC Methodology Layer**

-**Open Scientific Method • Epistemology • Process Transparency**
+*Open Scientific Method • Epistemology • Process Transparency*

-The `methodology/` directory defines the **scientific method, epistemic structure, and reasoning framework** behind Energy-Flow Cosmology (EFC).
+The `methodology/` directory defines the scientific method, epistemic framework, and research logic behind Energy-Flow Cosmology (EFC).

-Where the **theory** explains *what* EFC is, the methodology explains *how it is built, validated, and reasoned about*.
+Where the **theory/** folder describes *what* EFC is, and the **meta/** folder describes *how insight forms*, the **methodology/** layer describes *how EFC is produced, validated, and maintained as a scientific system*.

-This layer establishes:
+It stabilises:

 * transparent research principles
 * reproducible workflows
-* the reflective logic that underpins EFC
+* falsification logic
+* cross-domain validation
-* the open-process model used throughout the project
+* the open-process model used across the project

-It ensures that EFC remains a **scientifically coherent, traceable, and reproducible system**.
+This is the **scientific operating system** of EFC.

 ---